healthschema/healthschema.github.io/_posts/2015-08-10-quantitative-analysis-of-structured-data-on-the-web.md

 Table 2: Coverage of the Primary Level Domains (PLDs) in the Alexa List (AL) of top 1  million sites based on the Common Crawl (CC) corpus and percentage of these PLDs containing structured data.

-Takeaway:
-There  is a strong correlation between publishing data in structured form and search engine ranking.
-If you want your web content to be discoverable, indexable, processable, and highly ranked (by the search engines), use structured data markup!

 Links:
  * http://microformats.org